 Context

 Google Analytics is a web analytics service offered for free by Google.
 It was launched in 2005 following the company’s acquisition of Urchin.
-To enable it, users simply have to add a small snippet of code in their website’s HTML.
-Once that’s done, they get a complete suite of tools that help them analyze and understand their website traffic – where it’s coming from, the visit patterns, time spent on each page, bounce rates and much, much more.
-The rise in popularity of Google Analytics has been nothing short of spectacular.
-In fact, an estimated 35m websites globally are using Google Analytics today to understand how people interact with their website.
+To enable it, users simply add a small snippet of code to their website’s HTML.
+Once that’s done, they gain access to a complete suite of tools that help them analyze and understand their website traffic – including where it’s coming from, visit patterns, time spent on each page, bounce rates, and much more.
+In fact, an estimated 35m websites globally are using Google Analytics today to understand how people interact with their sites.

-However, the recent rise in concern around data privacy has resulted in the adoption of a wave of new laws and policies that are now challenging tools like Google Analytics in some legislatures.
-It’s the case of GDPR, Europe’s tough data protection law that came into effect in 2018.
-In essence, some courts in Europe have deemed Google Analytics unlawful with regards to GDPR, as some of the data collected in Europe gets transferred to the United States.
+However, the recent rise in concern around data privacy has resulted in new laws and policies challenging tools like Google Analytics.
+Under GDPR—the strict data protection law that came into effect in 2018—some European courts have deemed Google Analytics unlawful because some of the data collected in Europe gets transferred to the United States.
 In the words of Makar Juhl Holst, Senior Legal Advisor at the Danish Data Protection Agency:

 “The GDPR is made to protect the privacy of European citizens.
 This means, among other things, that you should be able to visit a website without your data ending up in the wrong hands.
 We have carefully reviewed the possible settings of Google Analytics and have come to the conclusion that you cannot use the tool in its current form without implementing supplementary measures.”